-The JOP has confirmed that TRUSTe meets this requirement and has used Annex C to demonstrate compliance with the Assessment Criteria and intake documents approved by APEC.
-In addition, TRUSTe has made information on their CBPR certification requirements available on its public website: https://www.trustarc.com/products/apec-certification/; https://download.trustarc.com/?f=LH7RIJRS-627.
+The JOP has confirmed that TRUSTe meets this requirement and has used Appendices B and C to demonstrate compliance with the Assessment Criteria and intake documents approved by APEC in addition to governance standards provided by TRUSTe7.
+In addition, TRUSTe has made information on their PRP certification requirements available on its public website: https://download.trustarc.com/?f=LH7RIJRS-627.